abdennourkhorchani/Dynamic-Sales-Analysis-Report/README.md

 - **DAX Measures:**  Several DAX measures are created and grouped in a table(#Measures) to calculate key metrics, such as Last Quarter Sales, Last Semester Sales, Products Sales,...

-- **Bookmarks:** Create dynamic and interactive reports that guide users through different insights by using 7 bookmarks that save specific states of your report, including filter selections, visual configurations, and page views( clear filter, Users ON/OFF, Currency ON/OFF, Territory ON/OFF).
+- **Bookmarks:** Create dynamic and interactive reports that guide users through different insights by using 7 bookmarks that save specific states of the report, including filter selections, visual configurations, and page views( clear filter, Users ON/OFF, Currency ON/OFF, Territory ON/OFF).

 - **Edit Interactions**  Customize how the visualizations on the report page filter and highlight each other.
 For example total sales last month and total sales amount cards do not interact with currency slicer.